calebmchenry/calebmchenry.com/src/articles/learn-languages.md

 ---
-title: "Learn Languages"
+title: "Learn Other Languages"
-slug: "/articles/learn-languages"
+slug: "/articles/learn-other-languages"
 ---

-TODO
+Each community around a language has its own values

+Expand your mind with a different way of thinking about solving a problem

+Languages are tools